ENCCS/veloxchem-workshop/README.md

 ## Credit and license

-Based on a VeloxChem template from ENCCS:
+Based on a template from ENCCS:
 - https://enccs.github.io/veloxchem-workshop/#credits